Dzsek/pretense/README.md

 ```
 - You only need to add the lines for the aircraft you want to change.

 - There is currently no easy way to adjust difficulty.
 The flow of the mission depends on many factors such as cost of AI groups, default build speeds, the flow of resources to each zone, the decision of each zone on what to build, a BattlefieldManager component that adds some variation to the default build speeds based on battlefield state, a randomized boost factor to build speeds to make either coalition occasionally push harder, and finally the behaviour of the DCS AI.
 It is unpredictable by nature, and any changes you make might have unexpected side effects.
+Your best bet is to try adjusting the commented values inside BattlefieldManager, specifically the limits of the math.random for x, the boostIntensity variable, and the multiplier variable.

 ## 7. Persistence
 This mission comes with persistance, which allows the mission to remember its state when you exit the mission and continue from there once you start it up again.